gregoriLima/spring-boot-rest-api/README.md

 # spring-boot-rest-api

- API to create news topics in a forum
+ API to create and consult topics of a forum

 ### Implemented with Spring-Boot using:
 - Maven
 - Pagination and Sorting
+- Caching to improve performance
 - JPA
 - H2 DB Engine
 - REST